The-Aether-Team/Enhanced-Extinguishing/docs/CONTRIBUTING.md

-# Contributing to The Aether: Enhanced Extinguishing
+# Contributing to Enhanced Extinguishing
 ## Getting started for programmers
 1. Install the latest 64-bit version of OpenJDK 17.
 Check out [Adoptium](https://adoptium.net/) for the relevant JDK build for your OS.

 2. Install the latest 64-bit version of Git, which can be found on the [Git website](https://git-scm.com/).

-3. Fork The Aether: Enhanced Extinguishing repository with the [fork](https://github.com/Gilded-Games/Enhanced-Extinguishing/fork) button in the top right of GitHub.
+3. Fork the Enhanced Extinguishing repository with the [fork](https://github.com/Gilded-Games/Enhanced-Extinguishing/fork) button in the top right of GitHub.

 4. We recommend to use [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/) for contributions.
 Other IDEs may work but any issues or roadblocks will not receive support.